2008 United States House of Representatives elections in Idaho: District 1

+Predictions

 Results

-Minnick defeated Sali by just over 4,000 votes.
+Minnick defeated Sali by just 4,211 votes.
 Minnick was the first Democrat to be elected to Congress from Idaho since Larry LaRocco was defeated for reelection to this seat in 1994; he was only the second Democrat to hold the seat since the 1960s.
 According to CPVI, as calculated using the 2004 and 2008 presidential election results, Idaho's first district was the third most Republican-leaning district in the country to be represented by a Democrat in the 111th Congress.

 District 2

 This district includes the Eastern Idaho and Magic Valley regions of Idaho, including the cities of Pocatello, Idaho Falls and Twin Falls, as well as parts of Boise on its western edge.
 The seat was held by Republican Mike Simpson, who was first elected in 1998.

 Simpson (campaign website) ran for reelection against Democratic nominee Deborah Holmes (campaign website), a first-time candidate for public office.
 Both Simpson and Holmes decisively won their respective primaries.
-Although parts of the district have trended Democratic in recent years, including Blaine County, Teton County and the Boise precincts located in the district, a strong Mormon voting bloc has kept the district in Republican hands.
-CQ Politics forecasts the race as 'Safe Republican'.
+Although parts of the district had trended Democratic in recent years, including Blaine County, Teton County and the Boise precincts located in the district, a strong Mormon voting bloc kept the district in Republican hands.
+CQ Politics forecast the race as 'Safe Republican'.